darthjee/sinclair/README.md

   MyConfigurable.config.port # returns 5555

   # Configurable enables options that can be passed
-  MyConfigurable.options.host # returns 'interstella.art'
+  MyConfigurable.as_options.host # returns 'interstella.art'

   # Configurable enables options that can be passed with custom values
-  MyConfigurable.options(host: 'other').host # returns 'other'
+  MyConfigurable.as_options(host: 'other').host # returns 'other'

   MyConfigurable.reset_config